mse150s20/p2-kinetics/README.md

 rInfect: This is a constant that is multiplied by the number of Healthy people.
 The product of Healthy times rInfect gives us the number of new Infections per day.

+rRecover: This is a constant that is multiplied by the number of Inffected people.
+The product of Infected time rRecover gives us the number of new Recovered people per day.

     Line 14 has rRecover*Infected in that big list that's returned That MEANS: dRecovered/dt = rRecover*Infected